Papillary tumors of the pineal region: Symptoms and signs

 The most common symptom of the papillary tumor is a headache.
 Because headaches are so common, most people think nothing of it.
 This is why brain tumors are so dangerous.
 There are not a lot of symptoms that go along with them so people tend to wait a long time before seeking medical help.
-Most of the time people will go see a doctor when their headaches become consistent and start to never go away.
+Most of the time people will go see a doctor when their headaches become consistent and do not stop.
 This symptom however occurs secondary to hydrocephalus, which is a result from compression of the cerebral aqueduct.
 The cerebral aqueduct is a narrow channel in the midbrain, which connects the third and fourth ventricles.
 When a tumor blocks the pathway of the cerebrospinal fluid, this will cause headaches in the patient.
-Often when hydrocephalus occurs, a shunt is put in place in order to alleviate the pressure.
+Often when hydrocephalus occurs, a shunt is put in place to alleviate the pressure.
 In one case study, an endoscopic third ventriculostomy was performed as a first line procedure to treat the hydrocephalus and also for diagnostic purposes.

 In some cases, patients have had progressive diplopia, or double vision.
 Also, although not in all cases, patients sometimes experience nausea and vomiting.